Lightningstar425/MachineLearning-Lessons-and-Practices/README.md

-# For Computer Vision Club at Interlake
+# Interlake Computer Vision Club Resources

-# Contains
+# Contents

-- Slides on decision trees, Linear/Logistic regression, CNNs, and how to optimize models
+- Comprehensive slides covering decision trees, linear/logistic regression, convolutional neural networks (CNNs), and model optimization techniques.
-- Practices for Logistic regression and CNNs
+- Practice exercises focused on logistic regression and CNNs to reinforce learning.
-- Projects to build a linear regression model and CNN model
+- Project guidelines for building linear regression and CNN models to apply theoretical knowledge.

-- Machine Learning models built by current President that members should look at if they need ideas for new projects
+- Machine learning models developed by the current Club President, available as inspiration for members seeking ideas for new projects.

-# Up coming
+#Upcoming

--Practices and slides for RNN
+- Practice materials and slides on Recurrent Neural Networks (RNNs).